-Health care faces two potential disruptions.
+Health care faces potential disruptions, both political and digital.

 In its fourth annual summit on health care, The Atlantic will gather the brightest minds in health care to discuss the thorny issues that confront the country, and the best paths forward.